jkempf42/kube-volttron/gateway-node/README.md

 [BACnet protocol](http://www.bacnet.org/).
 This device requires the [simulated AHU device](https://github.com/bbartling/building-automation-web-weather), provided courtesy of Ben Bartling, incorporated here by copy as sim-AHU.py which is based on the [BAC0](https://bac0.readthedocs.io/en/latest/) package by Christian Tremblay.
 See below for more on how to deploy it.
-Device configuration for `sim-AHU.py` is baked into the `vbac` microservice.
-The `vbac` microservice also requires additional network configuration an overview of which is is discussed in the next section, and additonal Kubernetes objects.
+Device configuration for `sim-AHU.py` is provided by two Kubernetes ConfigMap objects.
+The `vbac` microservice also requires additional network configuration an overview of which is is discussed in the next section.

 ## BACnet gateway node network architecture